 N.B. - Do not separate the bulbs whilst the plant is in flower, as this may lead to sudden flower loss or transplant shock.

 Their flowers are relatively large, trumpet-shaped flowers that are arranged in threes or fours at the top of one or two shafts, usually around 30cm in height.
 The individual flower will last up to a week, with the overall show spanning three to four weeks.
-Most specimens will bloom within the region of September and March but can flower at any given time.
+Most specimens will bloom within the region of March to late July, but can flower at any given time including the festive period.

 If you'd like to get your specimen to bloom in time for the festive period, scroll up to the section labelled 'Dormancy Care & Annual Flowers' for more information.